 After you land your first corporate accounting job, when should you think about getting a job promotion?
-If you’re like the workers in a Robert Half survey who made a New Year’s resolution to get a promotion, now is the ideal time to lay the groundwork for what lies ahead.
+If you’re like the workers in a Robert Half survey who have made a resolution to get a promotion, now is the ideal time to lay the groundwork for what lies ahead.

 Think of it this way: All your career resolutions, from stepping up your professional development to expanding your skill set, are a work in progress.
 Just as it took you four years — or even longer — to get through school, you can’t just waltz in to your boss’s office and ask for the corner office a few months into a job.